simonnickel/snap-navigation/README.md

 The package provides `SnapNavigationDestination` to define Screens and `SnapNavigationProvider` to define how to navigate between them.

-The presentation is independent and could easily be replaced by a different style.
-The `SnapNavigationView` shows the Destinations in a SwiftUI TabView with sidebar when suitable.
-It manages the `Navigator`, which can be used to trigger navigation actions.
+Use `SnapNavigationWindows` in your App definition to let SnapNavigation handle the presentation and window management.
+It provides a `Navigator` via Environment to trigger navigation actions.
+It supports different presentation styles like tabs or single page, which can be changed on the fly without losing the navigation state.

+Scene == Window
+Destination == Screen

 Supports:
  - iOS, iPadOS, macOS
  - iPadOS SplitView, resizing without loosing state
+ - multiple windows on macOS and iPadOS
+ - Deeplinking to Screens, Modals and Windows
  - DynamicType

- // TODO: keyboard navigation, better accessibility support, multi window, sidebar reordering
+ // TODO: keyboard navigation, better accessibility support, sidebar reordering

 ## Demo project